Origin stories of the Goths: Goths as Scythians, Getae and descendants of Magog

 According to Arne S. Christensen, one precursor of Ambrose's equation of the Goths with the Biblical Gog and Magog was Josephus (died about 100), who equated the Scythians with the descendants of biblical Magog, who he understood as a person, not a country.
 This was based upon a passage in the Book of Genesis.
 A connection between this ancestral Genesis Magog, and the prophesied Gog from Ezekiel, who ruled a country named Magog, or "Gog and Magog" from the similar 1st century AD Book of Revelation prophecy, was made explicit in Jerome.
-This paved the way for other writers to connect the Goths, as Scythians, to the ancestry of the Scythians as described by Josephus, although Jerome himself did not do this.
+This paved the way for other writers to connect specifically to the Goths, as Scythians, to the biblical account of the ancestry of the Scythians as interpreted by Josephus, although Jerome himself did not do this.

-Orosius is among early writers to equate the Goths with Scythians, listing them along with the Huns and Alans as "Scythians" of his time.

-Jerome, like his contemporary Orosius, equated the Goths to the earlier Getae, but did not equate them to Gog and Magog.
-Jerome stated that scholars before him and Orosius had made this equation.
+Orosius is among early writers to equate the Goths with Scythians, listing them along with the Huns and Alans as the "Scythians" of his time.
+Jerome, like his contemporary Orosius, equated the Goths to the earlier Getae, but did not equate them to Gog and Magog, only stating that scholars before him and Orosius had made this equation.
 Saint Jerome however specifically rejected this equation of the Goths with Gog and Magog.
 (Nevertheless, Herwig Wolfram believes that with this assertion "he probably invented the identification of the Goths as Getae".)
 Their contemporary, Saint Augustine, argued that Gog and Magog should not be read as Ambrose had, as Goths, but seen as representing peoples all over the world, not any single specific barbarian people.

 Another late 4th century writer who routinely called the Goths "Getae" was the poet Claudian (died about 404).

 Much later, Isidore of Seville (died 636), in his own History of the Goths, suggested that the connection of the Goths to Magog in Ezekiel must have been assumed by previous authors because of the similarity in sound between "Gog" and "Goth".
 Similarly, he noted that the word for the Scythians (Skuthoi in transliterated Greek), was itself also similar to the name of the Goths (Guthoi).
 Isidore did not see these similarities of names as false leads, believing that these indicated the true origins of the Goths.